Citizenship: Armenia & USA

 Languages: Armenian, English

-While in college, Arman made the decision to pursue his other dream of becoming a physician.
+While in college, Arman made the decision to pursue one of his other dreams: to become a physician and surgeon.
 With his hard work and the help of many around him, he graduated with a Bachelors and Masters degree in Integrative Physiology and was accepted to Temple University School of Medicine in Philadelphia, PA, where he took out loans and began his studies in the Fall of 2011.
-Even with his demanding academic aspirations, he never relieved himself of his passion for skiing and physical activity, attempting to maintain top physical condition by spending hours in the gym after classes, as well as biking and running through his new city.
+Even with his demanding academic aspirations, he never gave up on his passion for skiing and physical activity, attempting to maintain top physical conditioning by spending hours in the gym after classes, as well as biking and running through his new city.

-Through all his experiences, Arman still finds time to enjoy his favorite hobbies including basketball, tennis, cooking, and traveling.
-As his second year of medical school comes to an end, and the intensity of his training program increases even more, he is determined now more than ever to make the most of this opportunity.
-Arman has committed to taking a year off from school, postponing his graduation to pursue this goal.
-A strong support system has always been a part of Arman’s successes.
-Although the Armenia Ski Federation has guaranteed full support for Arman, they are unable to financially assist him.
-With the high cost of ski racing, and the increased demand for world-class equipment, training, and coaching, Arman needs your help!
-Please help him by providing a kind donation of any amount that will go directly towards paying for some of these costs.
-The continuous passion Arman has for the sport of ski racing, combined with his perseverance, work ethic, and your support will propel Arman onward to Sochi 2014.
+Through all his experiences, Arman still found time to enjoy his favorite hobbies including yoga, tennis, cooking, and playing piano.
+As his second year of medical school came to an end, and the intensity of his training program increased even more, he was determined more than ever to make the most of a once-in-a-lifetime opportunity: to try and qualify for the 2014 Olympic Games.
+Arman committed to taking a year off from medical school, postponing his graduation to pursue this goal.
+A strong support system has always been a part of Arman’s successes, and this was no exception.
+Although the Armenia Ski Federation guaranteed full support for Arman, they were unable to financially assist him.
+With the high cost of ski racing, and the increased demand for world-class equipment, training, and coaching, Arman and his team raised over $60,000 through a strong grassroots effort to fund his training and competition program.
+The continuous passion Arman has for the sport of ski racing, combined with his perseverance, work ethic, and everyone’s support propelled Arman onward to the Sochi 2014 Olympic Games where he placed 46th in the giant slalom, 34th in the slalom, and the honor of being chosen as closing ceremony flag bearer!

 4 x NCAA Division I Skiing All-Academic Ski Team (2007-2010)

-4 years Letterwinner, University of Colorado Ski Team
+4-year scholarship athlete, University of Colorado NCAA Ski Team

 Dr. Prentice Gautt Big XII Conference Postgraduate Scholarship Awardee